 What are common linguistic errors made by Ukrainian speakers

 Common linguistic errors made by Ukrainian speakers typically arise from interference between Ukrainian and other languages, especially when learning or using languages like English, Russian, or German.
-Here are some of the typical types of errors:
+These errors often reflect the structural and phonological differences between Ukrainian and the target language, affecting pronunciation, grammar, vocabulary, and pragmatics.
+Understanding these common pitfalls provides valuable insight into how bilingualism shapes language production and where learners may need focused support.

 Phonetic and Pronunciation Errors